 Restoration contractors know that no one wants to be in a position where they need water damage restoration services.
 When a customer makes that call, there’s no time to waste.
 And while water damage restoration services have been around for decades, the industry is rapidly changing.
-New technologies, the evolving customer wants and needs, and legal protocols keep restoration businesses working to improve and innovate every day.
-This article outlines five prominent trends shaping the water damage restoration and repair industry in 2021.
+New technologies, the evolving customer wants, and needs and legal protocols keep restoration businesses working to improve and innovate every day.
+This article outlines five prominent trends shaping the water damage restoration and repair industry in 2023.

-The restoration industry continues to grow and innovate as new technologies come on the scene.
-When a home or business suffers water damage, you’ve got to think about more than just cleaning up the water.
-How can contractors most effectively get the job done while still prioritizing care for the customer?
+The restoration industry continues to grow and innovate as new technologies emerge.
+When a home or business suffers water damage, you have to think about more than just cleaning up the water.
+How can contractors most effectively get the job done while prioritizing customer care?